Coder-X15/cooking_agent/README.md

 2. `cd` into the repo and `pip install -r requirements.txt`
 3. `python app.py` to start the server
 4. Open a web browser and navigate to `http://localhost:5000/`.

+## TODO:
+1. Develop a Flask frontend for testers to interface with